decretist/Dissertation/Chapter2/converted.md

----
-author: Paul Evans
-bibliography: chapter2.bib
-csl: chicago-fullnote-bibliography.csl
-reference-section-title: Bibliography
-title: Chapter 2
-abstract: |
-  The second order of business is to discuss Winroth's findings and explain that you will concentrate on what he proposed was the first recension.
-I think the explanation for this focus is that the discovery of the first recension opens up questions about how the second recension developed.
-The conjecture that the first recension had one author—as W surmises—and that the second might have had several is natural.
-You want to explore the question of whether the first Gratian was in fact one person.
-Having done that, one could then move on to study the nature of W's Gratian 2.
----
 The purpose of the following short introduction, addressed primarily to non-medievalist (DH) readers, is to indicate the importance of Gratian's *Decretum,* and to contextualize the composition of the *Decretum*